rakeshmahapatra-ctrl/dynamic-ui/readme1.txt

 ---

 Would you like more details on how to integrate Prometheus with Pega, or specific examples of metrics each tool monitors?

+Here’s a grouped and categorized version of the questions from the image, organized for clarity and easier reference:

+---

+### 🔐 **Security, Compliance & Data Handling**

+* How were the internal control concerns sorted such as PCI/PII data handling?
+* How did you handle data residency, backup and DR?
+* Did auditors/regulators raise any issues with moving to the Pega Cloud?
+* Was there any challenge on data/case archival (if there were existing measures in place)?
+* Co-ordination required during VISA compliance release?
+* Security - PII / PCI (already covered by Balaji)?

+---

+### 🔄 **Migration Strategy & Execution**

+* Was it a Lift/Shift or phased approach or greenfield build?
+* What was the biggest challenge during migration (data, integration, performance, security/pen testing)?
+* How long did the entire migration process take from planning to go live?
+* What was the Migration strategy they adapted for Data Migration, Archival?
+* What was the preferred Migration Approach?
+Parallel Run vs Big Bang?

+---

+### ☁️ **Pega Cloud vs Internal Hosting**

+* How complex was the integration from Pegacloud to internal Lloyds APIs for fetching data?
+* How has the Pegacloud performed in terms of latency, throughput and uptime?
+Do you have any noisy neighbour issues?
+* How responsive is the Pega cloud support compared to internal teams?
+* Do you still maintain some infra ops skills inhouse or is everything managed by Pega?
+* What are the trade-offs you have taken as a result of this move?
+* Was there a comment made that Lloyds initially went with a single VPC but then pivoted to multi, why?

+---

+### 🧪 **Testing & Environments**

+* What is your experience on incidents and downtime?
+* What is the number of test environments and production environments for each application?
+* How are the test environments and production environments handled in Pega Cloud or internal system?
+* Lloyds had multiple instance of PEGA if I see it - what was the Migration strategy?

+---

+### ⚙️ **Technical Implementation & Operations**

+* What was Pega’s involvement and did you use 3rd party SI?
+* How did you customize it (your environment)?
+* How easy is patching, upgrades and scaling now?
+Inhouse or is everything managed by Pega?
+* Were you able to reduce headcount on infra management costs after this move?
+* How has this impacted time to market for new workflows?

+---

+### 💸 **Cost & Pricing**

+* How are the costs comparing now - initial setup vs ongoing operational?
+* Any surprises in consumption-based pricing?

+---

+### 🧠 **Best Practices, Learnings & Strategy**

+* What are the best practices they follow for minor and major Pega version upgrades?
+* What is the design principle they have taken to avoid the Swivel Chair issue?
+* What is the experience of internal Pega connect with PEGA in Cloud for end-to-end scenarios?

+---

+### 🤖 **AI and Innovation**

+* Leveraging Pega Gen AI (ease vs benefits vs use cases)?

+---

+### 📊 **Metrics & Business Impact**

+* What is the number of resources/applications in PEGA Engineering vs Integration/API/platform team to connect PEGA on cloud with On-prem or other interfacing applications?

+---

+Let me know if you want this converted into a document, spreadsheet, or formatted slide content.